MikeLuDev/my-portfolio/README.md

 ## TODO (in order of importance):

-* Fill out music page
+* Fix navbar on mobile screens
-* Add more blog content and further define styling
+* Add blog content weekly
 * Add transitions with react-transition-group (maybe I can do this on a layout component for full page loads?)
 * Add "projects" section or similar to locally host future projects
+* Populate music page with content